itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 Set:
 Operating mode = `Mapping from supplied frozen ledger`

-Use the attached ISM_catalog.json as the authoritative ASD OSCAL ISM catalog.

 Use Run1-Frozen-Section-Ledger.xlsx as the authoritative frozen Section Eligibility Ledger and Evidence Cluster Ledger.

 Do not attach, inspect, read, parse, OCR, search or re-extract the original Doco.